mhatzl/mantra-wiki/5-Requirements/5-REQ-cli.md

 It should be possible to specify metadata such as the project name, version, and link in `mantra.toml`, because this information does not frequently change, but is needed by some CLI commands such as `report`.

+## `cli.collect.dry_run`: Collect data without saving

+As a developer, I want to see the impact of introduced changes to the traceability data, before merging these changes, because this helps to identify if all needed changes were done, or some were wrongfully introduced.

 ## `cli.report`: Command to create (custom) reports

 - **Parents:** `cli`, `report`